 2. Make every effort to allow them to continue in their extracurricular activities: band, dance, swimming, scouting, and sports.

 In Their Lifestyle

 3. Keep the kids in the same school if possible, even if you have to move to accomplish that.
 If they do have to change schools, try to wait until the end of the school year.

 4. If you do have to move, help the kids keep in touch with friends, either by arranging visits or chats online.

-- Keep as many “familiar” things in their environment—bedspreads, toys, etc.—as you can.
+5. Keep as many “familiar” things in their environment—bedspreads, toys, etc.—as you can.

-Tammy Daughtry, MMFT is an author of the book, Co-parenting Works!
-Helping Your Children Thrive after Divorce as well as the creator of the DVD, One Heart, Two Homes: Co-parenting Kids of Divorce to a Positive Future.
+Taken with permission from CO-PARENTING WORKS!
+Helping Your Children Thrive After Divorce by Tammy Daughtry.
+Tammy Daughtry, MMFT, is an author and the creator of the DVD One Heart, Two Homes: Co-Parenting Kids of Divorce to a Positive Future.